 The Mediterranean diet has been linked to a number of health benefits, including lower incidence of cardiovascular disease, slower decline in physical function in older adults and reduced risk of developing mild cognitive impairment and Alzheimer’s.
 But what about Parkinson’s?
-Is there a potential place for the Mediterranean diet and could following this plant-based pattern of eating improve your Parkinson’s symptoms and quality of life?
+Is there a potential place for the Mediterranean diet and could following this plant-based pattern of eating improve your Parkinson’s symptoms or slow the progression of your condition?
 Before looking at the evidence, let’s first take a closer look at the Mediterranean diet.

 What is the Mediterranean diet?

 The Mediterranean diet is a way of eating based on the traditional cuisine of countries bordering the Mediterranean Sea.
 Food is celebrated as part of the Mediterranean lifestyle with an emphasise on plant foods, sharing meals with family and friends and being physically active.

 What foods are eaten as part of the diet?